NicoG96/War/README.md

 To run this application, invoke:

-`python3 ./run.py [-i, --interactive]`
+`python3 ./run.py [-i, --interactive] [-d, --debug]`

-This will launch the application.
+This command will launch the application.

 The `-i` flag is an optional parameter to use if the user would like to interactively draw cards.
 Otherwise, the application will seamlessly auto-draw cards until a winner is declared.

+The `-d` flag is for developer purposes.
+It will significantly shorten the duration of the game so that the entire game output can be captured within seconds.

 ### Tests